Film Review

 for further essays and reviews by Tom Jennings, see also www.variant.org.uk and http://libcom.org

-This Toxic Thing of Ours, by Tom Jennings
+Telling Tales of Torture, by Tom Jennings

 www.tomjennings.pwp.blueyonder.co.uk